 Here I review 4 free software for replacing MS PowerPoint.
 These free software are good free alternatives to MS PowerPoint.

-Recently we had covered 5 Free Online Presentation Software that let you create your presentations online.
-We got feedback from some of the readers that they also want some replacement for Powerpoint that they can download on their computers.
+Recently we have covered 5 Free Online Presentation Software that lets you create your presentations online.
+We got feedback from some of the readers that they also want some replacement for PowerPoint that they can download on their computers.

 So, here are 4 Free Alternatives to Microsoft PowerPoint.

 IMPRESS, promoted by OpenOffice.org, is the sturdiest and choicest alternative to MS PowerPoint.
 It resembles MS Office PowerPoint, possesses great features and hosts file extensions that are compatible with MS Office PowerPoint, and is ‘Free’.

 Easy and smooth to run, Impress provides around 20 Templates.
 With Impress, you can create elegant slideshows by adding 2D & 3D clip art, animation, using master slides, and high-impact drawing tools.
 You can insert tables, embedded objects, pictures, web hyperlinks and charts into your presentation, and export them as PDF files; or you can save your finished work as .ppt, .pot, .odp, .otp, .sxi, .odg, .uop, .vor .sdd files.

 IMPRESS features a full range of views: Drawing / Outline / Slides / Notes / Handouts – to meet every contingency of both presenters and audience, in addition to an optional multi-pane view which places all the tools at your fingertips.